labgm/FAIR/README.md

 |--only-remove           runs only adapter removal (without identification)
 |                        need to set adapter(s) if this option is set
 |--trim                  trim ambiguous bases (N) at 5'/3' termini
-|--trim-quality  <int>   trim bases at 5'/3' termini with
+|--trim-quality  <int>   trim bases at 5'/3' termini and with
 |                       quality scores <= [--trim-quality] value

 |>Advanced options: